Aemony/IGDB/README.md

 # IGDB PowerShell Module

 This is a PowerShell module for interfacing with the IGDB API and its endpoints.
+Refer to https://api-docs.igdb.com/ for the specifics of the API itself.

-It was created to assist me in performing various tasks for the [PCGamingWiki](https://www.pcgamingwiki.com/) (PCGW) community project.
+The module was created to assist me in performing various tasks for the [PCGamingWiki](https://www.pcgamingwiki.com/) (PCGW) community project.

 ## Installation

 1. Download or clone the repository to a local folder called `IGDB`.

 2. Launch a new PowerShell session and import the module by using `Import-Module <path-to-the-IGDB-folder>` (e.g. `Import-Module .\IGDB`)